szaghi/MaTiSSe/examples/getting-started/getting_started.md

 any valid slide-level theme
 ---endslide
 ```
 just put the slide themes into a <code>---slide/---endslide</code> environment after the slide title and the slide will be rendered with its own theme.

-If you do not believe me... look the following slide!
+If you do not believe me, look the following slide!

 ### Changing the Slide Theme on-the-fly (continued)
 ---slide